Bonekit/Bonekit/README.md

 ## Hi, I'm Tobias!
-A junior developer from Germany.
+A junior developer from Germany, working for the Dantronik GmbH.

 ### Social
 You can find me on: